 O-Ring Issues

-A faucet handle is held in place by a stem screw, which has a small disc attached to it called an o-ring.
-This helps seal the faucet but with regular use can become worn or loose.
-A drip or leak near the handle results and is most often found in a cartridge faucet.
+This issue is most commonly found in a cartridge faucet.
+A faucet handle is held in place by a stem screw, which has a small disc attached called an o-ring.
+This helps seal the faucet but frequent use can wear it down or loosen it.
+This then causes a leak near the handle.

 Corrosion in the Valve Seat

 Compression faucets have a valve seat that connects the spout to the water mechanism.
-Sediment and mineral deposits can cause this to corrode, leading to a leak from the spout area.
+Sediment and mineral deposits can cause this to corrode, causing a leak from the spout area.

 Washer Wear

-Every time you use your faucet, the internal washers are forced against the valve seat.
-This causes friction, and the rubber will eventually wear and lose effectiveness.
-The result is a dripping tap as the water gets past the seal.
+Every time you use your faucet, the internal washers are pressed against the valve seat.
+This causes friction, and the rubber will eventually wear down and lose its effectiveness.
+The result is a dripping tap as the water finds its way past the seal.

-This is again a common issue in a compression faucet.
+This is another common issue in compression faucets.

 Incorrect Installation

-When your faucet is installed, all seals and washers should be in the right place.
-If they aren’t, then leaking will result.
+When your faucet is installed, all seals and washers should be correctly placed.
+If they aren’t positioned correctly, water might be able to leak out of the faucet.

 Top Tip